swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 As the child had not  vomited we know that the dog food was at least digested enough to pass from the  stomach to the small intestine.
 By the time it reached the colon most of  it had been digested.
 The preservatives, other poisonous chemicals, and  decomposition products would have been absorbed from the small intestine.

 The time to have done  something was when the child had first eaten the dog food.
-Vomiting could  have been induced when the food was still in the child’s stomach (by giving him  a lot of warm water to drink or putting a finger in his throat – A.M.), but  perhaps they did not realize just how much the child had eaten, and he was not  yet sick.</p>
+Vomiting could  have been induced when the food was still in the child’s stomach (by giving him  a lot of warm water to drink or putting a finger in his throat – A.M.), but  perhaps they did not realize just how much the child had eaten, and he was not  yet sick.

-    <p>17</p>
+    17

 ##### ENEMAS